 - Presentations18+ Best Google Slides Presentation Themes (Premium Templates to Download - 2019)Sean Hodge

 Depending on the type of presentation you want to create, you can find different theme designs to suit your needs.
 Also, note that even without finding a theme exactly the way you'd like, it's still easy to customize it to your needs, as you'll discover next.

 Step 1.
-Importing the Theme
+Import the Theme

-2. Customizing the Theme
+2. Customize the Theme

 At first, you'll notice that there are many slides to choose from to start creating your presentation with.
 I recommend that, instead of deleting the ones don't need, just start by dragging the slides that you do plan to use to the top of your slide list.

 Now, you can keep an overview of the different slide designs, which helps as you start putting together your presentation.